m-salam92/inspecting-cleaning-python-dataset/article.md

 # Conclusion

 I hope you were able to pick up some basic data manipulation/data cleansing/data ingesting techniques with me.
 Stay tuned for additional walkthroughs of working with data.
-I love using the pandas package, it is a very powerful tool that allow for many functions with simple lines of code as you may have seen.
+I love using the pandas package, it's an extremely powerful tool that allows for many built in functions.